Voter Registration In Ohio

 Early Voting In Ohio

-Ohio offers in-person absentee voting.
+Ohio offers in-person early voting.
 No excuse is needed to vote early.
 Early voting begins the day after the close of voter registration (usually 29 days before the election) and ends at 2 PM on the Monday before the election.
 Absentee ballots can be returned in person through Election Day, but must be given directly to the county Board of Elections.

 Primary Elections In Ohio